ClusterHQ/flocker/docs/releasenotes/index.rst

 Release Notes
 =============

+See the :ref:`upgrading instructions <upgrading>` for information on upgrading Flocker clusters from earlier releases.
-.. note:: If you already have a tutorial environment from a previous release see :ref:`upgrading-vagrant-environment`.
+If you have a Vagrant tutorial environment from a previous release see :ref:`upgrading-vagrant-environment`.

 You can learn more about where we might be going with future releases by: